maryamzaman30/Calculator-Part-3/README.md

 ## Introduction

+Run Online on Expo Snack - https://snack.expo.dev/@maryam222/calculator

 In this project, a fully functioning calculator is made which mimics the style of iOS's default calculator, which is actually styled on the Braun ET66 pocket calculator (1987).

-Run Online on Expo Snack https://snack.expo.dev/@maryam222/calculator

 ## Getting Started